 - 1. Open the contact page of the contact. - 2.
-Click Delete (with all related data) in the contact's context menu. - 3.
+Click the Remove button in the header section and select Delete (with all related data). - 3.
 The contact is deleted (see implications in the table above).

 D.4.2.6 Making Customers Available Again